databricks/databricks-sql-nodejs/README.md

 ## Issues

-If you find some issues, feel free to create an issue or send a pull request.
+If you find any issue, feel free to create an issue or send a pull request directly.

 ## License